What if you already have it all?

 I read The Psychology of Money by Morgan Housel right around the time I was about to make the scariest professional decision of my life — leaving a good job, a stable paycheck, and a clear career path to start over with something that felt more like me.
 I was terrified.
 And I knew I was ready.

-The idea that cracked something open was this: the highest form of wealth is the ability to wake up every morning and say I can do whatever I want today.
+The idea that cracked something open: the highest form of wealth is the ability to wake up every morning and say I can do whatever I want today.
 Not a number in a bank account.
 Not a title.
 Autonomy.
 The freedom to choose how you spend your days.

 I once heard Cynt Marshall talk about crystal balls and rubber balls — the idea that some things in life, if you drop them, shatter.
 Others bounce back.
 The crystal balls are your non-negotiables.
 Mine are my family, my faith in the work I do, and the overscheduled but wildly fulfilling life I've chosen to live.